multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-api-functions.md

 ### `token() -> TokenIdentifier`
 Returns the identifier of the token transferred in the current transaction.
 Will return `TokenIdentifier::egld()` for EGLD transfers.

-Use `#[payment_token]` argument annotation instead of directly calling this function.

 ### `esdt_token_nonce() -> u64`
 Returns the nonce of the SFT/NFT transferred in the current transaction.
 Will return 0 for EGLD or fungible ESDT transfers.

-Use `#[payment_nonce]` argument annotation instead of directly calling this function.

 ### `esdt_token_type() -> EsdtTokenType`
 Returns the type of token transferred in the current transaction.
 Will only return `EsdtTokenType::Fungible` or `EsdtTokenType::NonFungible`.